 Q1: Do you know of any place where you can buy [specify the product]?

 (ask the following question only if the previous answer is YES)

 Q2: Where exactly is that place?

 1) yes, the person is able to find the place

 2) no, the person is not likely to be able to find the place

 To calculate the indicator's value, divide the number of respondents who knew where to locally purchase the given product (i.e. answers to both Q1 and Q2 were YES) by the total number of respondents.
 Multiply the result by 100 to convert it to a percentage.

-1) When a person says that s/he knows where a product is sold, ensure that the data collector always verifies whether s/he really has a specific shop or seller in mind (as opposed to just knowing that the product is, for example, sold somewhere in a provincial town or district market).
+1) When a person says that s/he knows where a product is sold, ensure that the data collector always verifies whether s/he is really able to find a specific shop / seller (as opposed to just knowing that the product is, for example, sold somewhere in a provincial town).